Follow this guide to get started with creating a basic Docker extension. The Quickstart guide automatically generates boilerplate files for you.

 frontendfolder that can call the backend and output the backend’s response.

 For more information and guidelines on building the UI, see the Design and UI styling section.

-docker build builds your extension and also generates an image which is named after your chosen hub repository.
-For instance, if you typed
+docker build builds the extension and generates an image named the same as the chosen hub repository.
+For example, if you typed

 john/my-extension as the answer to the following question:

 ?
 Hub repository (eg. namespace/repository on hub): john/my-extension`